-Comprehensive Fees \$26,000

-Includes tuition, student activity fee, and room and

-board of \$ 9,500

-Room and board fee includes local teleph one

-service, high speed internet access, cable TV, laundry

-machines and micro-fridge.
+Comprehensive Fees\$ 26,495 Includes tuition of \$16,500 and room and board of \$ 9,995 Room and board fee includes local telephone service, high speed internet access, cable TV, laundry machines and micro-fridge.
+Student Government Association Fee (SGA)\$350 Schedule of Payments: Non-refundable reservation fee (applies to tuition) Tuition and Fees Due Dates: Fall Term due August 15\$13,422.50 Spring Term due January 15\$13,422.50 For Students entering at January Term due December 15th \$13,422.50 COMMUTING STUDENTS Comprehensive Fees\$16,500 Student Government Fee (SGA)\$350 Schodula of Doumonto:

 Schedule of Payments:

-Non-refundable reservation fee

-(applies to tuition) \$300

-For new students, due on or before May 1

-For returning students, due on or before April 1
+Non-refundable reservation fee (applies to tuition) ......\$200 For new students, due on or before May 1 For returning students, due on or before April 1

-For international students \$1000

-Tuition Due Dates:
+Tuition and Fees Due Dates:

-Tutton Due Dates.

-Fall and January Terms due August 15 \$ 13,000

-Spring Term due January 15 \$ 13.000

-Ψ 20,000
+8,425

+8,425

 For students entering at January Term

-(January 2013), due December 15 \$ 13,000

-COMMUTING STUDENTS

-Comprehensive Fees \$ 1 6,500 Includes tuition and student activity fees.

-Schedule of Payments: Non-refundable reservation fee (applies to tuition)\$200 For new students, due on or before May 1 For returning students, due on or before April 1 Tuition Due Dates: Spring Term due January 15\$8,250 For students entering at January Term
+8,425

 NOTE: Tuition and fees must be paid in full by the due date for a student to be eligible to enroll for the term.
 A \$100 late fee per term will be added to any student account, not paid in full by August 15 and January 15.
-All financial aid must be completed and approved, with any remaining balance paid by the due date, in order to avoid this late fee.
+All financial aid must be completed and approved, including approval of outside loans, with any remaining balance paid by the due date, in order to avoid this late fee.
 All Tuition Management Systems Payment Plan accounts must be up-to-date to avoid this fee.
 Interest will accrue at a rate of one and one-half percent per month on any past due balance.

-Any questions, please call the Finance and Registration Center at 864,596,9032.
+Any questions, please call Student Billing at 864.596.9032 or 864-596-9592.

 A student may matriculate for the Fall and January Terms or the January and Spring Terms only.
-No refund will be granted to a student who matriculates for the Fall and January Terms and does not register for the January Term.
+No refund will be granted to a student who matriculates for the Fall and January Terms and does not register for the January

+Term.